 Hello from the United Arab Emirates!

 Waseem and I have been in Dubai for a little over a week with still quite a few days left!
-Waseem is here on business and I was at Pop Con Dubai over the weekend speaking on a social media panel as well as being Chrisspy’s model for her masterclass (also at Pop Con!).
-I’ve been to Dubai several times, usually for long layovers so my mom could hit up the gold souq; but Waseem and I also visited for our first wedding anniversary almost three years ago!
-I was excited to come back for such an extended period of time with a little bit of experience under my belt.
+Waseem is here on business and I was at Pop Con Dubai over the weekend speaking on a social media panel and I was Chrisspy’s model for her masterclass!
+I’ve been to Dubai several times, but I was excited to come back for such an extended period of time with a little bit of experience under my belt.
 What I was most excited for was the chance to drive down to Abu Dhabi and visit the gorgeous Sheikh Zayed Grand Mosque again!
 This mosque is my favorite place I’ve ever visited in the world – how can it not be?!
 It is so gorgeous and peaceful – not pretentious like I expected prior to my first visit.
 It’s beyond decadent, adorned with marble, gold, precious stones, and crystal galore, don’t get me wrong – but I think there’s something really beautiful about feeling proud of your place of worship.

 I drove down to Abu Dhabi with my friend Shyema (who took my bomb photos!) on Friday for Jummah prayer.
 Waseem & I spontaneously drove down last night and I have to say it is also soooo beautiful at night!
 To visit during Mahgrib (sunset prayer), is on my bucketlist!
 I don’t know if I can handle another drive this week, but God willing – next time!